 Small Finger Meanings in Hand Analysis

 When you think about palmistry, you might straight away look at the lines on your palm.
 However, in order to read the hand properly, you must compare several aspects, including the fingers and their length.
 Sometimes it’s difficult to decipher whether a finger is longer or shorter than normal.
-A small one can be thin or short, sometimes both.
+A small finger can be thin or it might be short, sometimes both.

-When trying to figure out if any specific finger is short, I have found that the middle finger is the best guide to begin judging the index and ring fingers, and they should reach a little over halfway along the top phalange of the middle finger.
+When trying to figure out if any specific finger is short, I have found that the middle finger is the best guide to judge the other fingers.
+The ring and index fingers should reach a little over halfway along the top phalange of the middle finger.
 The average length of pinkie should reach the top crease of the ring finger.

 When a finger is of average length, it characteristically shows a balanced individual who would possess a normal level of confidence, ambition, ego and responsibility.

-A one is shorter or thinner than usual, it can depict under development in the qualities that are represented by it.
+If one finger happens to be shorter or thinner than usual, it can depict under development in the qualities that are represented by it.
 Examples of meanings by the individual short finger:

-- The thumb – weak drive and willpower.
+The thumb – a small thumb shows weak drive and willpower.
 Also a lack of leadership.
 However, these people have a gentle heart and do not like to cause problems.

-But before jumping to conclusions, another feature to look for is the thickness, because often a short finger will be compensated for by being thicker than average.
+Keep in mind, another feature to look for is the thickness of the finger because often a short finger will be compensated for by being thicker than average.
 If this is the case, then the person is likely to be putting in an effort to make up for any deficiency.

 For example when the Index is short (which would typically indicate some lack of confidence).
 But if it is also thick, then the trust issues are of the past.
 A mount underneath it can also help to offset shortness or thinness of it by its prominence or markings such as vertical lines.